What Is Cerebral Palsy?

 - therapists, like physical therapists to help with movement, occupational therapists to help with skills like handwriting, and speech therapists

 Some teens with CP take medicines to relax their muscles (in the case of spastic CP) or to help control seizures.
 And some might have special surgeries to keep their arms or legs straighter and more flexible.
+Surgery also can help fix dislocated hips and scoliosis.
+Leg braces help with walking.

-Coping With Cerebral Palsy
+Life With Cerebral Palsy

 Helping a Friend Who Has CP